Warhammer 40,000: Gameplay

 After moving, each model can attack any enemy unit within range and line-of-fire of whatever weapons and psychic powers its models have.
 For instance, a model of a Space Marine armed with a "boltgun" weapon can shoot any enemy unit within 24 inches.
 Most of the races in the game have units with psychic powers, who are called psykers.
 Prior to the release of the 10th edition of the game, psyker units had the ability to cause unusual effects that function similarly to magic in a fantasy universe, such as rendering allied units invulnerable or teleporting units across the battlefield.
 The 10th Edition rules no longer use this feature.

 After ranged weapons are used, each unit can charge into melee range against enemy units.
 Units engaged in melee combat then take turns attacking each other until they all have fought.
 Units cannot shoot at an enemy unit that is engaged in melee combat with a friendly unit.

 When it is their turn to attack, the player declares to their opponent whichever of the models is attacking whichever enemy unit, and rolls dice to determine how much damage their models inflict upon their targets.
 The attacking player cannot target individual models within an enemy unit.
 If an enemy unit receives damage, the enemy player chooses which model in the unit suffers injury.
 Damage is measured in points, and if a model suffers more points of damage than its "Wound characteristic" permits, it dies.
 Dead models are removed from the playing field.
 Most models have only one Wound point, but certain models such as "hero characters", vehicles and elite troops have multiple Wound points, so the damage they accumulate must be recorded.

-At the end of each turn, dice are rolled to determine if units who have lost models "lose morale" and become Battleshocked.
-Then play passes to the opponent's turn.

 Victory conditions

 A game of Warhammer 40,000 lasts until each player has taken five turns.
 A player wins the game when the turn limit ends and they have the most victory points.
 How players score victory points depends on what kind of "mission" was selected for the game.
 The most common way for players to score victory points is by controlling objective markers.
 Objective markers are 40mm markers placed on the playing field, positioned in accordance with the mission rules.

 Players score victory points on their turns when their allied models outnumber the enemy models positioned near the objective markers.
-Players might also have faction-specific ways to gain victory points, such as exterminating the enemy or retaining possession of a holy relic that was placed somewhere on the playing field prior to the start of match for a certain number of turns.
+Players might also have faction-specific ways to gain victory points, such as exterminating the enemy, or retaining possession of a holy relic that was placed somewhere on the playing field prior to the start of match for a certain number of turns.